kanavguleria-svg/DraganDrop/README.md

 To ensure the privacy and security of the data,
 The application is designed to automatically delete the uploaded files after a set period of time, In this case, the data is removed from the application's storage after 10 minutes, reducing the risk of unauthorized access or unintended data exposure.

+* this is not complete yet
+* still under development